Last Updated on May 25, 2021

 Talk to your doctor about which supplements may be best for you.
 And if you tend to have a limited diet, explore new foods.
 If you are an overeater, you might also try a tracking app that helps you stay aware of what you’re consuming.
 This can help you choose foods or portions that feel better for your body, making you feel better overall.

 2. Balance Your Mind

-As your physical care gets underway, it’s also essential to take good care of your mental state.
+As your physical self-care gets underway, it’s also essential to take good care of your mental state.
 Recovering from any addiction can be mentally and emotionally taxing—often to an extreme.
-Having self care strategies to ground yourself, and stay focused day to day, can make a crucial difference.
+Having self-care strategies to ground yourself, and stay focused day to day, can make a crucial difference.